luis vidal + architects has designed the redevelopment project of the Colon Towers to become a new architectural icon for the city of Madrid.

 The new Colon Towers will revitalize and modernize the image of an emblematic area of the city with a building that will change its appearance.

-It will be the first high-rise office building in Spain considered the Almost Null Building (ECCN).
+It will be the first high-rise office building in Spain considered nearly Zero-Energy Building (nZEB).